stadium-software/datagrid-inline-edit/README.md

 ## DataGrid Editing Page Setup
 1. Drag a *Button* control into the page and enter some text (e.g. Edit DataGrid)
-2. Add a class of your choosing to the *Button* *Classes* property (e.g. datagrid-inline-edit-button)
+2. Add a class of your choosing to the *Button* *Classes* property to uniquely identify this button (e.g. datagrid-inline-edit-button)
 3. Drag a *DataGrid* control to the page ([see above](#database-connector-and-datagrid))
 4. Add a class of your choosing to the *DataGrid* *Classes* property (e.g datagrid-inline-edit)
+5. Note: If multiple editable DataGrids are shown on one page, each DataGrid and each corresponding edit button must have unique classnames

 ## DataGrid Editing Page.Load Event Setup
 1. Populate the DataGrid with data ([see above](#database-connector-and-datagrid))